Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 ```

 Nothing special here, except the `.toPromise()` in the end which converts an `Observable` to `Promise` and executes
-it rigth away.
+it right away.
 We're issuing these requests and we don't care about the results because we can update the UI
 instantly, without having to wait for the request to finish.

 In `home.component.ts` we'll modify the code for `addRecipe()` to also edit a recipe when `recipeId` is set.